US STOCKS-Wall St gains as weak private jobs data raises rate cut bets

 By Medha Singh

-“The Fed is clearly leaning in the direction that it will cut rates if it sees anymore slowing in the economy and there is that hope that we can avoid putting tariffs on Mexico so that is a positive,” said Art Hogan, chief market strategist at National Securities in New York.

-Republican Senator Chuck Grassley predicted that the United States and Mexico would be able to strike a deal to avert tariffs President Donald Trump has threatened to impose on Mexican imports.
+Banking stocks, which typically benefit from a rising interest rate environment, slipped 0.50%, while the broader financial sector fell 0.17%.

-Fears of a global slowdown resurfaced last month following a flare up in trade tensions between the United States and China, putting the tech-heavy Nasdaq in correction territory and pulling the benchmark S&P 500 index about 5% away from its record high hit on May 1.
+Fears of a global slowdown resurfaced last month following a sudden escalation in the trade tensions between the United States and China last month, putting the tech-heavy Nasdaq in correction territory and pulling the benchmark S&P 500 index 5% away from its record high hit on May 1.

-Meanwhile utilities, real estate and consumer staples, considered defensive plays, were the top gainers.

-The technology sector provided the biggest boost to the market, helped by Apple Inc and Microsoft Corp .
-Salesforce.com Inc advanced 3.4% after the cloud-based service provider forecast full-year results above expectations.
+The gains were capped energy sector’s 1.45% drop, the most among five S&P sectors trading lower, as crude prices extended declines.

+The defensive utilities and real estate were among the best performing S&P sectors.

+Apple Inc was the only gainer among the high-growth FAANG stocks, up 2%.
+Others in the group - Amazon.com, Facebook Inc, Alphabet Inc and Netflix Inc - lost between 0.1% and 1.1% and pressured the Nasdaq.

-Campbell Soup Co jumped nearly 9.3%, the most on the S&P index, after the soup-maker raised its full-year profit forecast.
+Campbell Soup Co jumped nearly 9%, the most on the S&P index, after the food company raised its full-year profit forecast.

+Salesforce.com Inc rose 3.2% after a quarterly beat and above expectations full-year forecast.

-Declining issues outnumbered advancers for a 1.02-to-1 ratio on the NYSE and for a 1.33-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.24-to-1 ratio on the NYSE and for a 1.61-to-1 ratio on the Nasdaq.

-The S&P index recorded 55 new 52-week highs and seven new lows, while the Nasdaq recorded 61 new highs and 77 new lows.
-(Reporting by Medha Singh and Amy Caren Daniel in Bengaluru; Editing by Sriraj Kalluvila and Anil D’Silva)
+The S&P index recorded 45 new 52-week highs and six new lows, while the Nasdaq recorded 50 new highs and 65 new lows.
+(Reporting by Medha Singh and Amy Caren Daniel in Bengaluru; Editing by Sriraj Kalluvila)